 13.1 In accordance with the inF Rules Of Netball (2020), when an injury occurs the injured player must come off court within 30 seconds.
 An immediate substitution made be made or the position remain vacant and the play restarts.
 If the position remains vacant a player may take to the court after a goal is scored or during a further stoppage for injury/illness/blood or an interval.

 13.1.1 Time will not stop so the player must clear the court as quickly as possible.
-Except for in Prem matches..
+In Prem matches time will be held.

 13.1.2 If it is a serious injury, i.e. head injury etc, the player should only be moved as soon as is safe to do so.
-The Game to recommence with the remaining match time.
-This is on the assumption that there are 5 players available to continue the match.
+The Game will recommence with the remaining match time.
+This is based on the assumption that there are 5 players available to continue the match.

 13.1.3 If it is a serious injury which occurs before half time then the game will be rescheduled by the Fixtures Secretary.
-If it happens after half time and th game cannot continue, then the game shall be deemed complete with the score at the time of injury being recorded as the final score.
+If the injury happens after half time and th game cannot continue, then the game shall be deemed complete with the score at the time of injury being recorded as the final score.

 13.2 As indicated in England Netball guidelines, a team can play with a minimum of 5 players.
 If the affected team chooses not to continue with the game despite having 5 players once the injured player is removed from the court, then they will be deemed to have forfeited the game and the points will be awarded to the opposition.